The Ultimate Travel Companion: How to Find Your Perfect Carry-On Travel Pack

 A travel pack that opens like a suitcase (rather than from the top) makes (un)packing and accessing an item on the go a breeze.
 Fortunately, most carry-on travel packs these days have such a clamshell design.

-Like suitcases, some clamshell travel packs have just one large main compartment on one side of the clamshell (plus several outside compartments for easy access).
-Others feature a split case design – which means there are storage compartments on either side of the clamshell.
-These splits are mostly 50/50 (same-size zippered compartments on either side).
-But we’ve also seen 70/30 and 80/20 splits, and travel packs that further compartmentalise each side of the clamshell.
+Some clamshell travel packs have a single large main compartment on one side of the clamshell (plus several exterior compartments for easy access).
+Others feature a split-case design, with storage compartments on either side of the clamshell – anywhere from 50/50 (zippered compartments of equal size on either side) to 80/20 splits.
+We’ve also seen travel packs that further compartmentalise each side of the clamshell.

-We prefer to use (removable) packing cubes rather than fixed compartments for our clothes and shoes, and would therefore steer clear of split cases.
+We prefer to use (removable) packing cubes rather than fixed compartments for our clothes and shoes, and are therefore not so keen on split cases.
+The more compartments there are, the more the pack usually weighs, too.
+So, find the balance that’s right for you.

 Lockable zips